 DIFFP (E8): Positive input of the remote sense amplifier.
 This pin is connected to the remote sense point of the output voltage.
+Use of the remote sense amplifier is limited to an output voltage between 0.6V and 3.3V inclusive.
+Connect to GND if not used.
 See the Applications Information section.